myfastvpmen/noori2020.com/content/ko/docs/_index.md

 ---
-title: "TechOS-Dokumentasjon"
-linkTitle: "Dokumentasjon"
+title: "How to install v2red"
+linkTitle: "How to install v2red"
 weight: 20
 menu:
   main:
     weight: 20
 ---

-Dette er landingssiden til en seksjon på øverste nivå.
+How to install v2red

+* iOS
+* Mac OS
-* Oppsummer
+* Win OS
-* Seksjonen din
+* Android
-* Her
+* Router